rguatteri/python_for_healthcare/README.md

 ## Development Environment

 Before beginning this project, I had previously used a standard Python installation through Git Bash.
-I then set up a dedicated local data-analysis environment based on **Anaconda**, **Visual Studio Code**, and **Jupyter Notebook**.
+I then set up a dedicated local data analysis environment based on **Anaconda**, **Visual Studio Code**, and **Jupyter Notebook**.

 - Performed a clean Anaconda reinstallation on Windows, removing remnants of the previous installation first to avoid obsolete shortcuts, PATH conflicts, and environment-configuration issues.
 - Installed the official **Python** extension for Visual Studio Code.